-Michael Greenwald is Managing Director at Tiedemann-Constantia & Senior Vice President at Tiedemann Advisors.
-He leads Tiedemann’s business development in the Middle East, providing geopolitical and macroeconomic guidance to the firm and clients.
+Michael Greenwald is Director at Tiedemann Advisors and Managing Director at Tiedemann-Constantia.
+He leads Tiedemann’s business development in the Middle East, providing geopolitical and macroeconomic guidance to the firm and its clients.
 He serves as a trusted advisor and manages senior relationships with family offices in the Middle East, Europe, and the United States.

 Prior to joining Tiedemann, Michael held senior national security positions at the US Treasury, working with Africa, Europe, and serving as a financial diplomat in the Middle East spanning three administrations.
 From 2015 to 2017, Michael served as the U.S. Treasury attaché to Qatar and Kuwait, the Department’s senior-most representative to both countries.
 He also held counterterrorism and intelligence roles in the US government, traveling to over 20 countries in Africa, Europe, and the Middle East.
 He was part of the Treasury team that crafted sanctions against Russia.